The First Date I Ever Went On With A Woman

 Advertisement

-She later left town, and I have the watch and a story.
+She later left town, and I have the watch and a good story.

 *Name has been changed